Trump Administration Executive Action Tracker

 Executive Order or Action

-Tariffs: With a series of executive orders, President Trump has imposed broad, virtually across-the-board tariffs on Canada (25%), Mexico (25%), and China (10%), and then issued a series of actions temporarily altering the terms of these tariffs and promising additional alternations and new tariffs in the future.
+Tariffs: With a series of executive orders, President Trump has imposed broad, virtually across-the-board tariffs worldwide, with even higher tariffs on countries that produce most consumer goods, as well as automobiles, auto parts, steel, and aluminum.
 While targeted tariffs may be effective in fostering U.S. economic growth, blanket tariff programs will increase costs to consumers, especially for food and gas.
 Already, these tariff measures have created instability in the nation’s food, energy, and manufacturing markets and triggered a trade war with our largest trading partners.

 Memo on OECD tax deal: Rescinds U.S. participation in the 140-nation Organization for Economic Co-operation and Development (OECD) Global Tax Deal.
 Allows for widespread corporate tax avoidance.